Montana State University Electrical & Computer Engineering Non-Tenure Track Faculty (Applicant Pool) in Bozeman, Montana

 ECE faculty, staff, and students are active volunteers for local, regional, and international engineering organizations and conferences.
 Faculty, staff, and students also volunteer for numerous outreach events each year, including FIRST Robotics, Expanding Your Horizons, outreach to K-12 education, engineering competitions, and summer research programs for under-represented groups in engineering.

-Excitement in the College is building in anticipation of the opening of the new Norm Asbjornson Hall.
-This innovative facility will transform engineering education and scholarly activity at MSU .
+The College is excited that Asbjornson Hall opened in 2019.
+This innovative facility is transforming education and scholarly activity at MSU .

 Number of Vacancies Multiple Positions